dspeterson/dory/doc/basic_config.md

 wait for successful replication to occur, as described [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceRequest), before returning an error.
 If unspecified, a default value of 10000 is used.
+* `--receive_stream_socket_name PATH` specifies the pathname of a UNIX domain stream socket to create for receiving messages from clients.
+This allows clients to send messages that are too large to fit in a single datagram.
+* `--input_port PORT` specifies a TCP port to monitor for connections from clients that wish to send messages over a TCP connection.
+This makes Dory available to clients written in programming languages that do not provide easy access to UNIX domain sockets.
+It also allows clients to send messages that are too large to fit in a single datagram.
+Dory binds to the loopback interface, so only local clients may connect.
 * `--receive_socket_mode MODE` Specifies the file permissions for Dory's UNIX domain datagram socket.
 Octal values are prefixed with 0.
 For instance, `--receive_socket_mode 0777` specifies unrestricted access.
+* `--receive_stream_socket_mode MODE` Specifies the file permissions for Dory's UNIX domain stream socket.
+Octal values are prefixed with 0.
+For instance, `--receive_stream_socket_mode 0777` specifies unrestricted access.
 * `--log_level LOG_ERR|LOG_WARNING|LOG_NOTICE|LOG_INFO|LOG_DEBUG` Specifies log
 level for syslog messages.
 * `--log_echo` Causes syslog messages to be echoed to standard error.